akshay-joshi-25/A-B-Testing-of-Airbnb-s-Instant-Bookable-Feature/README.md

 * However:

   * Hawaii’s result is statistically significant (p = 0), suggesting a real negative effect.
-  * Washington D.C.’s result is **not significant**, so no strong conclusion can be drawn there.
+  * Washington D.C.’s result is **not statistically significant**, so the 3% decrease is likely the result of just noise.

-  * The negative impact in Hawaii is likely context-driven rather than causal—a mix of traveler preferences, regulations, and listing characteristics.
-Instant booking works best in high-volume, short-stay urban markets, but Hawaii behaves more like a high-consideration vacation market
+* The negative impact in Hawaii is likely context-driven rather than causal.
+Instant booking works best in high-volume, short-stay urban markets, but Hawaii on the other hand is more like a high-consideration vacation market.
+Furthermore, trips to Hawaii are typically expensive, long-haul, and planned in advance, and therefore don't tend to rely on last-minute instant bookings.

 ### Final takeaway